Patrick Moore: Career in astronomy

 In 1965, he was appointed director of the newly constructed Armagh Planetarium in Northern Ireland, a post he held until 1968.
 His stay outside England was short partly because of the beginning of The Troubles, a dispute Moore wanted no involvement in.
 He was appointed Armagh County secretary of the Scout movement but resigned after being informed that Catholics could not be admitted.
 In developing the Planetarium, Moore travelled to Japan to secure a Goto Mars projector.
 He helped with the redevelopment of the Birr Telescope in the Republic of Ireland.
-He was a key figure in the development of the Herschel Museum of Astronomy in Bath.
+In his autobiography, Moore writes that he was a key figure in the development of the Herschel Museum of Astronomy in Bath.

 In June 1968, he returned to England, settling in Selsey after resigning from his post in Armagh.
 During the NASA Apollo programme, presenting on the Apollo 8 mission, he declared that "this is one of the great moments of human history", only to have his broadcast interrupted by the children's programme Jackanory.
 He was a presenter for the Apollo 9 and Apollo 10 missions, and a commenter, with Cliff Michelmore and James Burke, for BBC television's coverage of the Moon landing missions.
 Moore could not remember his words at the "Eagle has landed" moment, and the BBC lost the tapes of the broadcast.
 A homemade recording reveals that the studio team was very quiet during the landing sequence, leaving the NASA commentary clear of interruptions.
-Some 14 seconds after "contact" Burke says "They've touched".
-At 36 seconds, he says, "Eagle has landed".
+Some 14 seconds after "contact", Burke says "They've touched."
+At 36 seconds, he says, "Eagle has landed."
 Between 53 and 62 seconds, he explains the upcoming stay/no-stay decision, and NASA announces the T1 stay at 90 seconds after contact.
 At 100 seconds, the recorded sequence ends.
 Thus, any real-time comment Moore made was not broadcast live, and the recording ends before Burke polls the studio team for comment and reaction.
 Moore participated in TV coverage of Apollo missions 12 to 17.

 "Patrick was the last of a lost generation, a true gentleman, the most generous in nature that I ever knew, and an inspiration to thousands in his personal life, and to millions through his 50 years of unique broadcasting.
 It's no exaggeration to say that Patrick, in his tireless and ebullient communication of the magic of astronomy, inspired every British astronomer, amateur and professional, for half a century.
 There will never be another Patrick Moore.
 But we were lucky enough to get one."